iandunn/regolith/docs/install.md

 	1. If you use CloudFlare, add [your zone ID](https://blog.cloudflare.com/cloudflare-tips-frequently-used-cloudflare-ap/#comment-2486013580) to `environment.php` and uncomment the `purge_cloudflare` task in `config/deployer/regolith-recipe.php`.
 	1. _Warning:_ Before enabling the HSTS header in `.htaccess`, make sure the site has an active SSL certificate, and that you understand the consequences of HSTS.
 You may also need to tweak it to include subdomains, preloading, etc.
 	1. Plugin and theme dependencies are managed by simply adding them to `.gitignore`.
 That file acts as the central and canonical list of dependencies. `install-dependencies.sh` and `regolith-recipe.php` extract the items from there.
+		1. _Warning:_ Make sure all 3rd-party plugins/themes are in .gitignore, and that no custom ones are there.
+See the notes in that file for details.
 1. Run `./bin/install-dependencies.sh` to install dependencies and perform other setup tasks.
 1. If you're setting up a Multisite install, see [multisite.md](./multisite.md).
 1. Install the deployment wrapper script: